amatzen/SE04-SE-G09-SPRO/README.md

 ### Requirements
 - Eclipse Temurin JDK 8
-- IntelliJ
 - Maven

 ### Step by step guide
 1. Download the project

-2. Open the 'gtg' folder in IntelliJ and make sure that you are using Eclipse Temurin as JDK and Java 8 as the language
+2. Open the `gtg` folder in IntelliJ and make sure that you are using Eclipse Temurin 8 as JDK and Java 8 as the language

 3. Run the project by opening the Maven tool window
   - Under Profile remove the checkmark from netbeans-ide
-  - Run ‘Clean’
+  - Run `clean`
-  - Run ‘Install’
+  - Run `install`
-  - Run ‘pax:provision’
+  - Run `pax:provision`

 4. Have fun!